polkadot-developers/substrate-developer-hub.github.io/docs/build-blockchain/initialize-your-blockchain.md

 To ease the life for beginners, Substrate offers two kinds of build-in nodes to do the assembly work:
 * [Template Node](https://github.com/paritytech/substrate/tree/v1.0/node-template): includes the minimum components to have a taste around blockchain.
-* [Node](https://github.com/paritytech/substrate/tree/v1.0/node): includes most of the components to let you try all Substrate build-in features.
+* [Node](https://github.com/paritytech/substrate/tree/v1.0/node): includes most of the components to let you try all the Substrate build-in features.

 A node (aka peer-to-peer node or full node) usually serves as a reference implementation for blockchain specification.
 You can think of it as a backend service in traditional web, but in a decentralized way.